-December is a great month for a winter vacation in one of the Scandinavian countries, whether that's Norway in December, Denmark, or perhaps Sweden.
+December is a great month for a winter vacation in any of the Scandinavian countries, whether that's Norway, Denmark, or Sweden.
 When winter activities are in full swing, travelers will experience many seasonal celebrations and holiday festivities, including Christmas, in Scandinavian-style.
 Cozy evenings paired with a festive mood will certainly make up for fewer hours of daylight for travelers.

 In the winter season, there are several opportunities to enjoy a typical celebration of Christmas in Scandinavia and to observe the mysterious Northern Lights.
-Travelers should keep in mind that visiting Scandinavia in December is a particularly popular month for winter travel.
+Travelers should keep in mind that visiting Scandinavia in December is popular with many winter travelers.
 Thus, travelers should make sure to plan and book their winter wonderland early.